The Best Chocolate In Under The Radar Places

 A BRIEF HISTORY OF CHOCOLATE

 Mesoamericans have been cultivating the cacao plant for centuries.
-Archeologists have discovered that the people of Central and South America have been creating a chocolate concoction as early as 1900 BC.
-We credit the Mayans as the first to create a drink from the cacao, but it was the Aztecs that gave us our foundation for the chocolate name in the Nahuatl language: xocolātl (sho-KO-la-tol).
+Archeologists have discovered that the people of Central and South America created a chocolate concoction as early as 1900 BC.
+We credit the Mayans as the first to create a drink from cacao, but it was the Aztecs who gave us our foundation for the chocolate name in the Nahuatl language: xocolātl (sho-KO-la-tol).

 MEXICO